10 Online Marketing Tips for Schools to Increase Enrollments

 - It should be responsive.
 If parents visit the site on their mobile device and it is hard to browse and navigate, they’re not likely going to spend the time to eventually find what it is they’re after and eventually leave unsatisfied.

-– It should be fast.
+- It should be fast.
 If you want to leave a positive impression on potential and existing parents then you want your web pages to load fast.
-Nothing peeves us all off more than a slow website.
+Nothing annoys us all more than a slow website.
 Test your website.

 - Whether a visitor is looking for a specific form, policy or looking for department contacts, for instance, they don’t want to be spending 5 minutes to find it.
 Make sure your site is easy to navigate, ensuring that all visitor objectives can be reached in as little time and in as few clicks as possible.